 The long courses visit the Storey Arms Support Point twice; once on the way out, and a second time when returning.

-At each support point we will provide water, bananas, Wilf’s cakes, sandwiches and savoury snacks.
+At each support point we will provide water (also hot where possible), fresh fruit, cake, sandwiches and both sweet & savoury snacks.
 You must ensure that you are carrying sufficient food and water supplies to be self-sufficient on the course in between the Support Points.
-There are opportunities to re-fill water from streams on the hill.
+There are opportunities to re-fill water from streams on the hill at your own discretion.

 Hot Soup and Drinks: At the Penwyllt and Storey Arms Support Points, we will also serve hot soup, tea and coffee.